SafetyPrompts Logo

 Other notes:

-• The dataset covers three tasks: QA, sentiment classification, NLI
+• Covers three tasks: QA, sentiment classification, NLI

-• The dataset covers 2 categories of bias: gender and race
+• Covers 2 categories of bias: gender and race

 • 78,400 examples are generated from 224 templates